openafs-contrib/openafs-robotest/README.md

 configured on the test machine.
 The NOPASSWD sudo option must be set to allow the command `afsutil` to be run with sudo without a password.

-Install `setuptools` and `pip` if not already present.
-On Debian this can be installed with:
+Python 2.6 or 2.7 must be present.
+Install the `python-xml` and `python-pip` packages using your system's package manager.
+On Debian based systems, this is done with the command:

-    $ sudo apt-get install python-pip
+    $ sudo apt-get install python-xml python-pip

-Install Robotframework and argparse packages:

-    $ sudo pip install robotframework
+Install the `Robotframework` and `argparse` Python packages using the `pip'
+command:

-    $ sudo pip install argparse
+    $ sudo pip install robotframework argparse

-Clone the OpenAFS Robotest to a directory of your choice:
+Use git to clone the OpenAFS Robotest projects to a directory of your choice:

+    $ cd ${projects}
     $ git clone https://github.com/openafs-contrib/openafs-robotest.git
     $ cd openafs-robotest